sattwik21/Python-Practice/Readme.md

 You can contribute to the project in following ways

--Submit your working algorithm and projects in python language.
+* Submit your working algorithm and projects in python language.
--Remove bugs and typos in exsisting codes.
+* Remove bugs and typos in exsisting codes.
--Documentaion.
+* Documentaion.

 How to Contribute?
 To know about contribution process [Click Here!](https://github.com/sattwik21/Python-Practice/blob/master/Contributing.md)